1. Automate your savings

 You pay your gas bill and your electric bill automatically, but when did you last pay yourself automatically?
 Setting up automatic deposits to a savings account is the first and best way to grow your savings.

-You'll want to choose what's called a high-yield savings account, so you'll earn the best possible interest on your money.
+Look particularly for a high-yield savings account, which comes with higher-than-average interest rates allowing you to earn the most possible interest on your money.

 No matter the amount you're comfortable setting aisde, it's crucial to just get started.
 You can always increase your automatic weekly deposit at a later date.